coolvikasjain/Slider/README.txt

 == Description ==

 Ever wanted to empower your audience with some unique Inspirational Healthruwords Quotes.
-The renown HealThruWords already inspire millions every month through social media, offer the best motivational quotes on earth to your community.
+The renown HealThruWords quotes already inspire millions every month through social media.
+Offer the best motivational quotes on earth to your community!

 HealThruWords Slider Widget is a responsive slider widget that displays up to 20 Inspirational Quotes from http://HealThruWords.com.